 I am often asked, as in the following email, how to communicate with children when you sense they just need some clear feedback.
 Here is Steven’s question:

 Dr. Cale, I’ve been reading your articles and have spent time on your website.
 I think I have a sense of your approach for developing a healthy relationship with my kids, as well as being more action oriented when the situation demands it.

 However, I was recently at my brother’s wedding, and my twins, 7-year-old boys, began to get rowdy at the rehearsal dinner.
 They were having fun…but it was distracting.
 I found myself getting very angry and frustrated.
 Yet, it was difficult for me to think about taking them to the car for the kind of time out you’ve suggested.
 Do you have some other ideas about this?

 Steven, divorced father of 2

 This is a great question.
 In the event that your boys’ behavior was truly out of control, it sounds like you know what my recommendation would have been.
-It would be take the boys out to the car, and have a “timeout” in the car.
+It would be to take the boys out to the car and have a “timeout” in the car.
 This is very effective.

-However, I gather that their behavior was not yet extreme, and that you are searching for a way to intervene in the moment, to encourage a change in their behavior.
+However, I gather that their behavior was not yet extreme and that you are searching for a way to intervene at the moment, to encourage a change in their behavior.